Best Of15 min read

 Join SoFi

-SoFi occupies a unique position in this list because it's both a financial platform and a lender.
-If part of your debt payoff strategy involves refinancing student loans or consolidating high-interest debt, SoFi's integrated approach is worth serious attention.
-You can track your SoFi loans alongside external accounts, and the financial planning tools have improved substantially in the 2025–2026 cycle.
+SoFi occupies a unique spot on this list because it's both a financial platform and a lender.
+If part of your debt payoff strategy involves refinancing student loans or consolidating high-interest debt, SoFi's integrated approach is worth serious consideration.
+You can track your SoFi loans alongside external accounts, and the financial planning tools have gotten noticeably better in the 2025–2026 cycle.
 The high-yield savings angle is underrated too — parking your debt payoff buffer at 4.6%+ APY while you work down balances is a genuinely smart move.

 Key Features: